MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/install-az-ps.md

 ms.date: 11/16/2018
 ---

-# Install Azure PowerShell with PowerShellGet
+# Install the Azure PowerShell 'Az' module

 This article tells you how to install the Azure PowerShell modules using PowerShellGet.
+These instructions work on Windows, macOS, and Linux platforms.
 For the preview release of Az, no other install methods are supported.

 ## Requirements